Design has a great power of synthesis, with Palladio's lesson always in mind: form at the service of function.

 The special feature of this cardboard hospital bed is that if things go wrong, each bed can be quickly reconfigured to become a coffin (always made of cardboard).

-Rodolfo Gómez, CEO of ABC, says the idea came to him after seeing the dire situation in neighboring Ecuador.
+Rodolfo Gómez, CEO of ABC, says the idea for these hospital beds came to him after seeing the dire situation in neighboring Ecuador.
 The morgues were overwhelmed and the government had to distribute emergency coffins to prevent the bodies from coming left on the streets.

-“It's a dignified solution when you consider the alternative of having to lie on the hospital floor and thrown in mass graves if you die ", Gómez said.
+“These hospital beds are a decent solution when you consider the alternative of having to lie on the hospital floor and thrown in mass graves if you die ", Gómez said.

 Colombia currently has over 25.300 coronavirus cases and has recorded over 800 deaths.

-The versatility of transforming the bed into a coffin allows for the isolation of corpses without having to manipulate them, protecting the medical staff.
+The ecological versatility of transforming the bed into a cardboard coffin allows to isolate the corpses without having to manipulate them, protecting the medical staff.

 The entire transformation procedure in case of patient death allows the bed to be converted into a coffin in less than 18 seconds.